Codium-ai/AlphaCodium/README.md

 - The `dataset_name` is the path to the dataset folder you downloaded in the installation step.
 - Note that the validation set contains 117 problems, and the test set contains 165 problems, so the `problem_number` parameter should be accordingly (zero-based)
 - The `split_name` can be either `valid` or `test`.
-- The followings sections in the configuration file:
+- The following sections in the configuration file:
 `solve`, `self_reflection`,`possible_solutions`,`generate_ai_tests`,`initial_code_generation`,`public_tests`, `ai_tests`
 enable to adjust possible configurations for the different stages of the flow.
 - Each run logs the results to a file named `alpha_codium/example.log`.
 Reviewing the log file is a good way to understand what is going on in each stage of the flow.